edszen/transcription_app_project/README.md

   - Reorganized UI-related code in `src/ui/` directory.
 - Improved chunking system for handling longer audio files.
 - Enhanced integration of diarization with the chunking system.

+## Recent UI Improvements

+- Implemented a modern sidebar for easy navigation
+- Added session management features (New Session, Open Session, Save Session)
+- Improved overall layout and styling for better user experience
+- Integrated Settings and Help sections for easier configuration and support

 ## How to Install Dependencies